 Donald R. Hopkins, M.D., M.P.H.

-Dr. Donald R. Hopkins directs all of the health programs of The Carter Center.
+Former director of all health programs at The Carter Center, Dr. Donald R. Hopkins is now special advisor for Guinea worm eradication.
 He first joined the Center in 1987 as the senior consultant for the health programs, where he led the Center's efforts to eradicate Guinea worm disease and river blindness worldwide.
 Dr. Hopkins' professional experience includes serving as deputy director (1984-1987) and acting director (1985) of the Centers for Disease Control and Prevention.
 He was an assistant professor of tropical public health at Harvard School of Public Health, and he directed the Smallpox Eradication/Measles Control Program in Sierra Leone, West Africa.

 Dr. Hopkins attended the Institute of European Studies at the University of Vienna.
 He received his Bachelor of Science from Morehouse College, his Doctor of Medicine from the University of Chicago, and his Master of Public Health from the Harvard School of Public Health.
 He is board certified in pediatrics and in public health and has been a member of seven United States delegations to the World Health Assembly.